 The legal position on boiler repair — Gas Safe is not optional

-Only a Gas Safe registered engineer can legally carry out work on a gas boiler.
-This is a mandatory legal requirement under the Gas Safety (Installation and Use) Regulations 1998, enforced by the Health and Safety Executive.¹
+Any gas work on a gas boiler — including work on gas fittings, combustion, flues, case seals, safety devices, servicing or disconnection — must be carried out by a Gas Safe registered engineer.
+This is a legal requirement under the Gas Safety (Installation and Use) Regulations 1998, enforced by the Health and Safety Executive.¹

-Bexley’s water supply is hard to very hard across its DA postcodes — check your exact reading at the Thames Water postcode checker.² Hard water scale is a well-recognised contributor to boiler wear in hard water areas, and in Bexley’s housing stock it is a factor that comes up repeatedly in boiler repair work.
+Bexley sits in Thames Water’s hard-water region; exact hardness varies by postcode and can be checked via the Thames Water postcode checker.² Hard water is a recognised contributor to boiler wear in hard-water areas, and in Bexley’s housing stock it comes up repeatedly in boiler repair work.

-When hard water passes through a boiler’s heat exchanger, calcium carbonate deposits build up on the internal surfaces.
+When hard water passes through a boiler’s heat exchanger, calcium carbonate deposits can build up on the internal surfaces over time.
 These deposits act as an insulating layer, forcing the heat exchanger to work harder to transfer heat into the water.

-The result is a characteristic banging, rumbling or whistling noise from the boiler — known as kettling — as water overheats and steam bubbles form in the restricted exchanger.
-Left unchecked, kettling can significantly reduce heat exchanger lifespan and lead to failure.
-Heat exchanger replacement is one of the most expensive boiler repairs — often running close to the cost of a new boiler.
+The result can be a characteristic banging, rumbling or whistling noise from the boiler — known as kettling — as water overheats and steam bubbles form in the restricted exchanger.
+Left unchecked, kettling can reduce heat exchanger lifespan.
+Heat exchanger replacement is one of the most expensive boiler repairs.

 Inter-war housing stock — boiler repair complications specific to Bexley